woocommerce/woocommerce-admin/src/RemoteInboxNotifications/README.md

 This is a remote inbox notifications engine in WooCommerce admin, which polls some JSON feeds (see `DataSourcePoller.php`) containing specifications of remote inbox notifications, including rules that, when satisfied, display the notification in the WooCommerce Admin screens.

-The interesting entry points are the poller (`DataSourcePoller.php`) and the engine (`RemoteInboxNotificationsEngine.php`), both of which run daily as part of the `wc-admin-daily` cron task.
+The interesting entry points are the poller (`DataSourcePoller.php`) which fetches the rule specifications from a number of feeds, and the engine (`RemoteInboxNotificationsEngine.php`), both of which run daily as part of the `wc-admin-daily` cron task.

+During the fetching of the specifications, each specification and the rules within the specification are validated.
+If a specification fails validation it is not imported or processed.

 Following is the structure of the JSON feed, including the different rules that can be used to build up an inbox notification specification.